sobaba-12/sim_and_scat/_build/molecular_dynamics/exercise.md

 ## Kaboom!!

 Try changing the initial particle positions to `[1e-10, 2e-10, 1e-9]`.
-The system will probably explode *explode*, consider why this has happened.
+The system will probably *explode*, consider why this has happened.